1Hive/disputable-delay-app/docs/techincal-guide.md

 ### delayExecution

 This is a wrapper for the `_delayExecution` function.
-This allows external accounts to call that function, but only if they have the `DELAY_EXECUTOIN_ROLE`.
-This is intended to be used so that other Aragon apps can created delayed forwarding intents.
+This allows external accounts to forward an intent to delay the execution of a script, but only if they have the `DELAY_EXECUTOIN_ROLE`.
+This is intended to be used so that other Aragon apps can create delayed forwarding intents.
 ```
 /**
 * @notice Store script `_evmCallScript` for delayed execution